syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ---
 layout: post
 title: Customization in WinUI AvatarView control | Syncfusion
-description: Learn all about the customization features such as BorderThickness, BorderBrush, Background, FontSize and GradientBackground in WinUI AvatarView control here.
+description: Learn all about the various customization features available in the WinUI AvatarView control, including border, background, gradient, font, and more.
 platform: WinUI
 control: AvatarView
 documentation: ug